-Other academic amici focused rather exclusively on the pedagogical and economic utility of diversity.
-Thirty-three private selective residential colleges made it clear in their amici brief that they value diversity because “[s]tudies consistently show that diversity-including racial diversity-meaningfully improves learning experiences, complex thinking, and non-cognitive abilities.
+The amici briefs from other academic institutions focused almost exclusively on the pedagogical and economic utility of diversity.
+Thirty-three selective private residential colleges made it clear in their amicus briefs that they value diversity because: “[s]tudies consistently show that diversity—including racial diversity—meaningfully improves learning experiences, complex thinking, and non-cognitive abilities.
 Diversity also generates pedagogical innovations and decreases prejudice.
 These benefits are especially pronounced at liberal arts colleges and small universities, where smaller class sizes lead to greater engagement among diverse students.”
-MIT and Stanford articulated their particular interest in diversity in the science, technology, engineering, and mathematics (STEM) industry.
-They argued that there is an “absolute necessity of diversity in STEM educational programs and the national STEM workforce, on which the United States’ economy and role in the global advancement of science and technology depend.”
-Furthermore, according to these top institutions, it is “[n]ot only does diversity promote better outcomes for students in STEM, it contributes to better science.
+MIT and Stanford articulated their particular interest in diversity for the science, technology, engineering, and mathematics (STEM) field, asserting that: “[the] absolute necessity of diversity in STEM educational programs and the national STEM workforce, on which the United States’ economy and role in the global advancement of science and technology depend.”
+Furthermore, according to these elite institutions, “[n]ot only does diversity promote better outcomes for students in STEM, it contributes to better science.
 As such, American businesses at the forefront of innovation in STEM depend on the availability of a diverse cross-section of talented graduates from the nation’s most rigorous and elite institutions.”
-Similarly, for the association of American Medical Colleges, diversity in the education of physicians and other healthcare professions “s a medical imperative”… “diversity literally saves lives by ensuring that the Nation's increasingly diverse population will be served by healthcare professionals competent to meet its needs.”
-Brown and other elite institutions of higher education greatly emphasized how “[d]iversity fosters a more robust spirit of free inquiry and encourages dialogue that sparks new insights,” as well as “prepares Amici’s graduates to pursue innovation in every field.”
-Diversity for these and other academic amici, was a means to achieve their educational goals of producing a better educational experience for their students and better preparing their graduates to the ever changing global workforce.
-A group of law school deans categorized the interest in student body diversity as a matter, not as a matter of racial discrimination, but as a case about academic freedom.
+Similarly, the Association of American Medical Colleges saw diversity in the education of physicians and other healthcare professions as “a medical imperative . . .
+Diversity literally saves lives by ensuring that the Nation’s increasingly diverse population will be served by healthcare professionals competent to meet its needs.”
+Brown University and other elite institutions of higher education strongly emphasized how “[d]iversity fosters a more robust spirit of free inquiry [,] . . . encourages dialogue that sparks new insights, . . . [and] prepares Amici’s graduates to pursue innovation in every field.”
+For these and other academic amici, diversity is a means to achieve the educational goals of producing a better educational experience for their students and better preparing their graduates for the ever-changing global workforce.
+A group of law school deans defined their interest in student body diversity as a matter not of racial discrimination but of academic freedom.